bitcoinfacts/glacierprotocol.github.io/_docs/setup/create-boot-usb.md

                 $ sudo umount /dev/sda1
                 ```

-            1. Type the following dd command to create a bootable USB image from the .iso file, replacing `/dev/sda` with the equivalent path on your system:
+            1. Type the following dd command to create a bootable USB image from the .iso file, replacing `/dev/sda` with the equivalent device identifier on your system. **Make sure to use the correct
+            device identifier; <span style="color: red;">using the wrong one could overwrite your hard
+            drive!</span>**
                 ```
                 $ sudo dd if=ubuntu-21.10-desktop-amd64.iso of=/dev/sda bs=1M
                 ```